LlmKira/Docs/docs/en/dev/basic.md

 ### 🔨 Error disabled

 Use this decorator to monitor action functions for errors.
+After too many errors are recorded, this function plug-in will not be called.

 ```python
 @resign_plugin_executor(function=search)